 To find out more about how Dalet Flex can transform your media workflows, get in touch.

 Over the past decade, Mathieu has built first-hand experience delivering broadcast projects across Europe and Asia, going on to leading Dalet's EMEA/APAC's Professional Services team.
-In his current role as Director of Product Management, Mathieu is responsible for shaping Dalet's new generation of solutions.More Articles By Mathieu
+In his current role as VP, Product Management, Mathieu is responsible for shaping Dalet's new generation of solutions.More Articles By Mathieu